Zywave/booster/src/_areas/blog/posts/2022-02-15-release-notes-february-2022.md

 In December and January, we shipped all of those... except sort.

-We're happy to say that with this release, we've added the sort feature to tables.
+We're happy to say that with this release, we've added the sort feature to ZUI table.
 To use this feature, you'll be responsible for marking your header row cells with a new `sortable` attribute.
 You can also control the initial sort direction with the new `sort` attribute.

 When applied, the cell will become clickable and render the sort direction to the end user.
 When the user interacts with the cell, we'll dispatch a new `sort` event from table.